- Benefits administered by multiple vendors

-- Grandfathered plans are not required to cover MH/SA services.
+- Grandfathered plans are not required to cover MH/SUD services.
 However, if they do cover them, plans cannot apply annual or lifetime dollar limits because the services are considered EHBs.

 - Out-of-pocket considerations for Health Savings Account (HSA) plans

-In addition to following PPACA maximum OOP limits, HSA-compatible high-deductible health plans (HDHPs) need to follow additional Internal Revenue Service (IRS) rules.
+In addition to following ACA maximum OOP limits, HSA-compatible high-deductible health plans (HDHPs) need to follow additional Internal Revenue Service (IRS) rules.
 HSA plans have minimum deductible and maximum OOP limits.

 $2,700 for family